Earthshine 2025: When will it be visible next?

 We see earthshine when Earth appears nearly full from the moon and the moon appears thin crescent from Earth.
 (Image credit: NASA/JPL-Caltech)

-Just as a full moon can illuminate the night side of Earth, a full Earth can illuminate the night side (dark side) of the moon.
+Just as a full moon can illuminate the night side of Earth, a full Earth can illuminate the night side (the unlit part) of the moon.

 When we look from Earth, we see the phases of the moon.
-Similarly, if we look from the moon, we can see the phases of Earth.
+Similarly, if we were on the moon, we would see the phases of Earth.
 However, the phases of the moon and Earth are opposite to each other.

-So when the moon appears as a slim crescent in our sky, a full Earth appears in the moon’s night sky.
-This full Earth is bright enough to faintly illuminate the night side (dark side) of the moon.
+So, when the moon appears as a slim crescent in our sky, a full Earth appears in the moon’s night sky.
+This full Earth is bright enough to faintly illuminate the night side (the unlit part) of the moon.

-When to see the next earthshine in 2025?
+When will earthshine be visible next in 2025?

-As the new moon will fall on May 27, 2025, the next earthshine will be visible from May 22 to 24, 2025 – on the unlit part of the waning crescent moon.
-Look for them in the eastern sky around an hour before sunrise.
+As the new moon falls on November 20, 2025, the next earthshine will be visible from November 23 to 26, 2025, on the unlit part of the waxing crescent moon.
+Look for it in the western sky after sunset, when the sky becomes dark.

 Please bookmark Spaceandtelescope.com or follow us on Facebook and Twitter to get latest space news, upcoming skywatching events and astronomy-related content.